Sakinahcr/Maven-Analytics-Excel-Project/README.md

 ### 1. Identify top industries by salary and growth rate

-From the raw data, to identify the top industries by salary and growth rate, I nesting the UNIQUE and SORTBY functions.
+From the raw data, to identify the top industries by salary and growth rate, I nested the UNIQUE and SORTBY functions.
 Then to determine the average salary and growth by the job Industry, I use AVERAGEIFS function.

 <kbd>![image](https://github.com/Sakinahcr/Maven-Analytics-Excel-Project/assets/132161850/8de509d7-c875-46b2-8cef-9af61c9cd2e6)